History

 Unlike some other conservation areas in Lewisham, Lee Manor has few sites available for large-scale development but just beyond our boundaries commercial developments were happening.
 In 1980 the Chiltonian biscuit factory shut down and was later demolished to make way for industrial units while in 1983 Sainsbury applied to build a supermarket near the Lee Green junction.

-In October 1987 the Great Storm brought down seventeen limes in Micheldever Road while British Rail announced plans to demolish Lee Station ticket hall
+In October 1987 the Great Storm brought down seventeen limes in Micheldever Road while British Rail announced plans to demolish Lee Station ticket hall.

 In 1989 the conservation area was extended to include Lee station and the postal sorting office in Woodyates Road (since converted into homes).
 In 1992 the French mansard houses in Micheldever Road were given strengthened protection against change under under what is known as an Article 4 direction.